Praveenterax/reactjs-portfolio/README.md

    ```
    npm start
    ```
 9. Your website is up and running.
-Make the necessary changes and deloy it.
+Make the necessary changes and deploy it.
 10. To add or change necessary documents in **Sanity Studio** refer the [Sanity Docs](https://sanity.io/docs), it is very intuitive and easy.

 <p align="right">(<a href="#top">back to top</a>)</p>